cfortunylombra/PRIDE-Doppler-LaRa/README.md

 ---

+### Thesis

+The report can be found here: https://bit.ly/3CgVHZ8

+The research project was in collaboration with the Royal Observatory of Belgium and the Joint Institute for VLBI ERIC.

+---

 ### Help

 In case a problem or issue related to code is found, please create a new issue in GitHub.